 Allow the last layer to dry before decorating.
 You may make Venetian style masks one solid color, and then add details as you go.
 You could paint rings around the eyeholes, or include stripes or spots in your decoration.

+If you’re looking to make an impression at a party when you bump into someone special then just use your creativity.
+We answer “the how to make masquerade masks?” better than anybody else.
 Use hot glue to attach feathers buttons, trim tassles and whatever else you would like to have on your custom made venetian style paper mache mask!

 If you would like to purchase one of our "How To Make Your Our Venetian Masquerade Mask Kits", please Click Here.